W-2 and WH-3 Electronic Filing

 The “File a Return” menu option does not become available until after you choose the tax type of “Withholding.”
 After you select “Withholding” under “Account,” select “File a Return” from the menu on the left.
 An option will be available for “Filing a WH-1” or a “Filing a WH-3.”
 Select WH-3.
 Verify the return period and click “Next.”
 You will then have the option of uploading W-2s or manually entering the W-2 data.

-This error is triggered when the TID number is missing on the RS record or is different from the account on the screen.
+This error is triggered when the Taxpayer ID number is missing on the RS record or is different from the account on the screen.
 For each RS record, position 331 must have the taxpayer’s 10-digit TID number and then the 3-digit location number.
 Not having this ID number in this location triggers the error.

 No. We do not provide files for taxpayers.
-File specifications can be downloaded at www.in.gov/dor/4035.htm

 Verify that the TID and LOC are for the account selected.
 The TID and LOC will be displayed in the top portion of the upload screen.